khushan07/EliteTechIntern/Sentiment Analysis/README.md

-# 📊 Sentiment Analysis with NLP | ELiteTech Internship
+# 📊 Sentiment Analysis with NLP

 This notebook performs **Sentiment Analysis** on customer reviews using **TF-IDF Vectorization** and **Logistic Regression**.